frctl/fractal.build/docs/guide/07-components/06-sub-components.md

 This is a good approach for when you want to render an instance of the sub-component that should use a **different set of context data** to that which is provided in the sub-component's config file.

-For example, you may want to render a 'prose' component on it's own with a set of Lorem Ipsum default content, but when pulled into a 'homepage' component you may want to override that with page-specific content.
+For example, you may want to render a 'prose' component on its own with a set of Lorem Ipsum default content, but when pulled into a 'homepage' component you may want to override that with page-specific content.

 Using this method, our example would look like this: